Here you can find all my Salesforce IdeaExchange contributions. Let's make the change!

 - Code of the existing Behavioral Triggers Content Block responsible for creating AMPScript variables based on the Einstein User Attributes data.

-However, as the Einstein User Attributes are neither added to the request by default nor can be configured in the User Integrace of the Content Block, to get this data in the email, one must create yet another, the same call with the above query parameter added.
+However, as the Einstein User Attributes are neither added to the request by default nor configured in the User Integrace of the Content Block, to get this data in the email, one must create yet another, the same call with the above query parameter added.
 Neither user friendly nor optimal due to expensive

 HTTP.Get function running twice in such a scenario.